red-hat-storage/RHCS-vagrant/README.md

   * the selected ceph roles were installed in containers on the OSD nodes (one per node)
     * as of today containerized iSCSI is not yet supported
 	* cluster is up and in HEALTHY state
-* If you decided to deploy `ceph-metrics` (only available when initializing the cluster)
+* If you decided to deploy `ceph-metrics` (only available when initializing the cluster and only for rpm-based install with `filestore` as the OSD backend)
   * an additional VM called METRICS will run `ceph-metrics` dashboard components
   * at the end of the metrics deployment you will see the URL to reach the dashboard displayed
 * If you opted out of cluster initialization a working `ceph-ansible` was left in place for your convenience